JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 This thread concerns attempts to construct artificial general intelligence, which I often underline [may likely be mankind's last invention.](https://www.youtube.com/watch?v=9snY7lhJA4c)

+I clearly unravel how I came to invent the [supermanifold hypothesis in deep learning](https://www.academia.edu/31926696/Supermanifold_Hypothesis_via_Deep_Learning_), (a component in another description called ['thought curvature'](https://www.academia.edu/25733790/Thought_Curvature_An_underivative_hypothesis)) in relation to quantum computation.

 I am asking anybody that knows [supermathematics](https://en.wikipedia.org/wiki/Supermathematics) and machine learning to pitch in the discussion below.